fibbojs/fibbo/docs/api/3d/classes/FFBX.md

 ## Description

-A FBX model in FibboJS.
+A FBX model in Fibbo.

 ## Example